compare-locales is a Python script that helps localizers to check their work without running Firefox or another

-compare-locales gathers the directories to compare from an ini file, usually found in
+compare-locales gathers the directories to compare from a TOML file, usually found in

 $APP/locales/l10n.toml.
 The details of the configuration file are described in the l10n-config docs.
-You pass the path to the ini file and the parent dir of the localizations as first arguments, followed by the locale codes of the locales you want to compare.
+You pass the path to the toml file and the parent dir of the localizations as first arguments, followed by the locale codes of the locales you want to compare.
 If you want to test the localization for

 $ compare-locales browser/locales/l10n.toml ./l10n/ de